 I personally think that this recipe beats regular 'butter' shortbread hands down.
 It has the same 'short' texture and the flavour is a real winner.
 Let me know if you agree by leaving your feedback below.

-Just another quick note – I often use cups for measurement but have only included the weight measurements for this recipe.
+Just another quick note - I often use cups for measurement but in this recipe weight measurements are best.
 Cup sizes vary depending on where you are in the world and how you scoop it/pour it in makes a huge difference to how much the cup holds.
 In a lot of recipes you can get away with slight variations but with this one, being accurate is key to good results.

-- 100g cold, hard coconut oil (refined or unrefined if you don't mind a slight hint of coconut - if your kitchen is on the warmer side and your coconut oil is soft put it in the fridge to firm up before you start)
+- 100g / ½ cup coconut oil , hard (refined or unrefined if you don't mind a slight hint of coconut - if your kitchen is on the warmer side and your coconut oil is soft put it in the fridge to firm up before you start)

 - 1/2 teaspoon lavender flowers

 - 2 lemons , zested (you only need the zest for this recipe)